CyberFlameGO/svnpython/Doc/library/select.rst

 .. function:: kqueue()

    (Only supported on BSD.)
-Returns a kernel queue object object; see section :ref:`kqueue-objects` below for the methods supported by kqueue objects.
+Returns a kernel queue object; see section :ref:`kqueue-objects` below for the methods supported by kqueue objects.

    .. versionadded:: 2.6